Marlon ST - Multiwall Polycarbonate Sheet

-Marlon ST multiwall polycarbonate sheet is a lightweight insulating glazing material manufactured from damage resistant polycarbonate.
+Marlon ST polycarbonate sheet is a lightweight insulating glazing material manufactured from damage resistant polycarbonate.
 Co-extruded UV protection provides resistance against the effects of UV weathering.
-Marlon ST multiwall sheets are available in a range of thicknesses, structures and options for a wide range of roofing, cladding and glazing applications.
+Marlon ST polycarbonate sheets are available in a range of thicknesses, structures and options for a wide range of roofing, cladding and glazing applications.

 - Light weight yet rigid and structurally strong